If the spirit of jazz is freedom and progress, perhaps no better sub-genre displays this than free or avant garde jazz music.

-Perhaps out of all the styles and sub-genres within this music, Free jazz – or Avant-garde as some of it is labeled – is hardest to pin down.
-It’s hard to classify exactly what constitutes this music, as it means different things to different artists.
+Perhaps out of all the styles and sub-genres within this music, Free Jazz – or Avant Garde as some of it is labeled – is hardest to pin down as it means different things to different artists.

-Free jazz developed in America during the late 1950s and early ‘60s, as a rejection of the restraints of bebop and hard bop.
-An opposition to traditional jazz harmony and chord changes, regular tempos and compositional forms…
+Free jazz developed in America during the late 1950s and early ’60s, as a rejection of the restraints of bebop and hard bop.
+In effect, it was an opposition to traditional jazz harmony and chord changes, regular tempos and compositional forms.

 Early American free jazz recordings tend to swing and refer heavily to the blues, whilst the European tradition often uses the term ‘improvised music’, and may see itself as entirely separate from the jazz lineage.